An application of a nonuniform global stability problem to the study of parametrized polynomial automorphisms: Nonuniform Nonautonomous Markus--Yamabe Conjecture

-This section is focused in the bounded case of the nonautonomous nonuniform Markus--Yamabe Conjecture, which was introduced recently in \cite{CHR}.
-Recall that an uniform version of this conjecture was presented in \cite{CRMY}.
-Roughly speaking, the above mentioned conjectures are global stability problems for nonautonomous differential equations $\dot{x}=f(t,x)$, which mimic the classical \textbf{MYC} by considering a dichotomy spectrum instead of the eigenvalues spectrum.
-On the other hand, each dichotomy spectrum arise from a different type of global stability: the uniform conjecture and the nonuniform conjecture are respectively stated in terms of the uniform asymptotic stability and the nonuniform asymptotic stability.
+This section is focused on the bounded case of the nonautonomous nonuniform Markus--Yamabe Conjecture, which was introduced recently in \cite{CHR}.
+We also recall that the uniform version of this conjecture was presented in \cite{CRMY}.

+The above mentioned conjectures are global stability problems for nonautonomous differential equations $\dot{x}=f(t,x)$, which mimic the classical \textbf{MYC} by considering a dichotomy spectrum instead of the eigenvalues spectrum: the \textit{uniform exponential dichotomy spectrum} is considered in \cite{CRMY} while the \textit{nonuniform exponential dichotomy spectrum} is treated in \cite{CHR}.
+On the other hand, each dichotomy spectrum arise from a different type of global stability

 Despite the formal similarity in the statement of both conjectures, we emphasize that the lack of uniformity induces additional difficulties that cannot be addressed similarly as in the uniform case, prompting new research lines.

-In order to recall the nonautonomous nonuniform Markus--Yamabe Conjecture, it will be necessary to revisit the property of \textit{nonuniform exponential dichotomy} \textbf{(NUED)} for linear nonautonomous differential systems and its corresponding spectrum.
-Moreover, we will recall the property of \textit{global nonuniform asymptotic stability} \textbf{(GNUAS)} for nonlinear differential systems and its relation with \textbf{NUED}.